DominicVillaniSSSD/update/README.md

-To run put this command into the terminal with a user account with admin privileges Or run su and the username of an admin user ex
+To run put this command into the terminal with a user account with admin privileges Or run su and the username of an admin user ex: su admin /
-< br / > su admin
-a\
-b\
-c